-Before taking the commercial driver license knowledge tests, and also when renewing your CDL, you must successfully pass an eyesight examination.
+You are required to successfully pass an eyesight examination before taking the commercial driver license (CDL) knowledge tests, and also when renewing your CDL.
 The eyesight examination will measure your visual acuity.
 You must be able to read the 20/40 vision line with both eyes in order to pass.
 If you need glasses or contact lenses to pass the eyesight examination, your commercial driver license will be restricted and you will be required to wear those corrective lenses when driving.
 If you cannot pass the eyesight examination, no other test will be given, and you will be provided an Eye Examination form (DSMV 61) to have completed by an eye doctor.
 Once completed, please return the form to any DMV office and the testing may resume.